Citizen Science

 • Provide opportunities for our community members to participate in waterway restoration and have meaningful input

-• Collect data through Citizen Scientists to help Natural Resource Managers and researches maintain and improve the condition of our waterways
+• Collect data to help Natural Resource Managers and researchers maintain and improve the condition of our waterways

 • Improve the health of our waterways to support ecosystem function, improved habitat for native wildlife and vegetation